-The prices for the week have been kept as low as possible and are all-inclusive – 4 star accommodation, all meals, transfers from ferries/airport and AVIGuk-accredited VIG Initial Training Course are all included in the price: £885 for a room with sole occupancy or £700 for a shared room; alternatively £375 for ITC only (no meals / accommodation).
+The prices for the week have been kept as low as possible and are all-inclusive – 4 star accommodation, all meals, transfers from ferries/airport and AVIGuk-accredited VIG Initial Training Course are all included in the price.

-Numbers are restricted and the annual summer Orkney Residential VIG ITC is increasingly popular, so early booking is essential.
+Numbers are restricted and the annual summer Orkney Residential VIG ITCs are increasingly popular, so early booking is essential.
 Your place can be reserved immediately with £100 deposit (non-refundable), with balance due six weeks before the programme starts.
-Employers can be invoiced for the full cost, or for the training component alone (i.e. ITC £375), on proof of authorisation to attend.
+Employers can be invoiced for the full cost, or for the training component alone, on proof of authorisation to attend.

 There may be some availability for partners not taking part in the ITC to accompany participants in the accommodation for a small additional fee.

-For availability and booking form please enquire from email@example.com.
+For prices, availability and booking form please enquire from email@example.com.